ViTacFormer: Learning Cross-Modal Representation for Visuo-Tactile Dexterous Manipulation: Introduction

 \section{Introduction}

-Recent years have seen rapid advances in robotic manipulation\cite{geng2025roboverseunifiedplatformdataset,geng2022gapartnet,Physpart,geng2023partmanip, seo2025fasttd3simplefastcapable, zhang2025rodriguesnetworklearningrobot,geng2023sage,kuang2024ram,kuang2025skillblender,open6dor}, with behavior cloning \citep{perceiver, CLIPort, octo} emerging as a promising method for high-precision tasks in real-world settings.
+Recent years have seen rapid advances in robotic manipulation\cite{geng2025roboverseunifiedplatformdataset,geng2022gapartnet,Physpart,geng2023partmanip, seo2025fasttd3simplefastcapable, zhang2025rodriguesnetworklearningrobot,geng2023sage,kuang2024ram,kuang2025skillblender,open6dor}, with behavior cloning \cite{perceiver, CLIPort, octo, heng2025rworgeneratingrobotdemonstrations, heng2025imagine2actleveragingobjectactionmotion} emerging as a promising method for high-precision tasks in real-world settings.
 However, most existing work remains limited to simple hand configurations\cite{zhao2024aloha} and exhibits poor generalization—largely due to the underutilization of tactile sensing\cite{xu2023unidexgrasp, wan2023unidexgrasp++, wang2022dexgraspnet, zhangdexgraspnet}, which is essential for fine-grained control.

-While some studies have begun integrating tactile feedback into dexterous manipulation \citep{lee2020making, lin2024learning}, the learned tactile representations are often shallow and underexplored.
-Some works focus on replicating the success of self-supervised learning to learn representations for tactile signals \citep{yang2024binding, xu2024unit, yu2023mimictouch, higuera2024sparsh, fu2024touch}.
-However, there is still a lack of an effective model that learns cross-modal representations for visuo-tactile dexterous manipulation \citep{qi2023general, yuan2024robot}.
+Some works employ cross-attention \citep{li2022seehearfeelsmart, feng2024playscorestageguideddynamic} and curriculum learning \citep{liu2025factrforceattendingcurriculumtraining} for visuo-tactile fusion.
+Others focus on replicating the success of self-supervised learning to learn representations for tactile signals \citep{yang2024binding, fu2024touch}.
+While some studies have begun integrating tactile feedback into dexterous manipulation \citep{lee2020making, lin2024learning}, the learned tactile representations are often shallow.
+Consequently, there is still a lack of an effective model that learns cross-modal representations for visuo-tactile dexterous manipulation \citep{qi2023general, yuan2024robot}.
 We address this limitation with ViTacFormer, a unified visuo-tactile framework that enables fine-grained, generalizable manipulation through deep cross-modal representation learning.

 We address this gap with \textbf{ViTacFormer}, a unified visuo-tactile framework for dexterous manipulation.
 Our key idea is a cross-modal representation built with cross-attention layers that fuse visual and tactile cues at every stage of the policy.
 Crucially, we argue, and empirically confirm, that \textbf{predicting future tactile states} is more informative than merely perceiving current ones.
-ViTacFormer therefore adds a dedicated tactile-prediction head that forces the shared latent space to encode actionable touch dynamics.
+ViTacFormer therefore adds a dedicated tactile-prediction head that forces the shared latent space to encode actionable touch dynamics, and then auto-regressively leverage the predicted future tactile signals for generating actions.

 Experiments show that learning representations from predicted tactile signals in an autoregressive manner is challenging.
 To address this, we propose a two-phase curriculum: during the first 75\% of training, we use ground-truth tactile inputs to stabilize the representation learning; in the final 25\%, we transition to predicted tactile signals, promoting robust cross-modal reasoning.